 An Easy Asparagus Appetizer Recipe

-This asparagus appetizer recipe (which serves double-duty as a fabulous side dish to add to your repertoire) is as easy as it is delicious.
+This asparagus appetizer recipe is as easy as it is delicious.
 Not only will you love it but your friends will be asking for the recipe.
 Tell them it’s from Christine at Cook the Story.
 I’d love to have your friends visit my site anytime!

-And yet, we haven’t stopped having people over for dinner.
-With less time to prepare, I’ve become great at quick and easy company-worthy feasts.
+Since having kids I’ve become great at quick and easy company-worthy feasts.
 This past weekend we had neighbors over for a campfire.
 It was simple hotdogs and s’mores so no real prep needed.
 But I did want to make some appetizers for us all to snack on before the meat hit the fire.

-(Snacks or appetizers are REQUIRED at any get-together involving small children.
+You see, appetizers are REQUIRED at any get-together involving small children.
 You never know when dinner will be delayed or when they’ll all get nutso.
-Best to have some food ready to distract them.
-Of course the kiddies were offered the asparagus shown below but there was also a big bowl of Pirate’s Booty and a wealth of juice boxes on hand in case they were feeling picky).
+It’s best to have some food ready to distract them and to stop the grown ups from getting hungry as well.
+Of course the kiddies were offered the asparagus appetizer to try, but there was also a big bowl of crackers and a wealth of juice boxes on hand in case they were feeling picky.

-This is one of my favorite appetizers to make for friends and family.
-It’s super-quick and easy to prepare and really simple.
-And yet, it always gets many many compliments.
-People ask how I cooked the asparagus and they ask what exactly is on it.
-That it’s just simple salt, pepper and olive oil is always surprising.
+This parmesan cheese and asparagus appetizer is one of my favorite things to make for friends and family.
+It’s super-quick and easy to prepare.
+And yet, it always gets many compliments.
+Friends always ask how I cooked the asparagus and they always want to know exactly what’s on it.
+When I tell them that it’s just salt, pepper, olive oil and parmesan cheese, they’re a bit surprised.

 - 1 pound of medium-thickness asparagus, trimmed, washed and dried